Fact Tables

 One key consideration is Group by Experiment User before taking quantile?

 .
-We provide a more complete description here.
 In short, if you often think about your metric at the user level, you should aggregate.
 If you think about your metric at the event level, do not aggregate.

 For the metric value, the only aggregation available is SUM(column)